TonkersTinkers/HistoricHelix/README.md

 All commands can also be queued using `!q` / `q` with optional per-step delay.
 Example:
 `!q up 300 left right 1000 down`
 This means: `up`, wait 300 ms, `left`, `right`, wait 1000 ms, `down`.

-`say` can be sent inline in a queue too.

 ---